-- 66. The recommendations made in this GN are the following: - (i) For the sake of economic soundness, simplicity and making capital measurement accessible to a wider range of countries, the next SNA should recommend geometric depreciation as the default option. - (ii) The stronger positioning of Net income in the 2025 SNA should coincide with practical guidance on capital measurement (e.g., capital stocks, consumption of fixed capital, capital services), for example by way of establishing an international 'capital measurement internet-based information hub'.
+- 65. The recommendations made in this GN are the following: - (i) With economic soundness, simplicity and making capital measurement accessible to a wider range of countries in mind, the next SNA should recommend geometric depreciation as the default option. - (ii) The stronger positioning of Net income in the 2025 SNA should coincide with practical guidance on capital measurement, for example by way of establishing an international 'capital measurement internet-based information hub'.
 This hub should also serve in providing guidance on how to measure natural resource assets and their depletion.

-- (iii) Presenting in the 2025 SNA with a much higher profile the necessity of net income and savings according to the suggestions made in Section 2 of this GN. - (iv) The newly proposed 2025 SNA Chapter 17 should provide an all-inclusive coverage of measuring capital: all stocks and flows of fixed assets, natural resources and land.
-The new chapter should cover and explain the differences between both wealth and productive capital stocks. - (v) In the national accounts as published by countries, the scope of Gross-Net adjustments should be explicated to show which of the two elements (P51c, K21) it capsulates. - (vi) The next version of the SNA should advocate the volume change of NDP as the preferred measure of economic growth, acknowledging that moving from gross to net product estimations will require a transition period.
+- (iii) Present in the 2025 SNA a much higher profile on the necessity of net income and savings according to the suggestions made in Section 2 of this GN. - (iv) In the national accounts as published by countries, the scope of Gross-Net adjustments should be explicated to show which of the two elements (P51c, K21) it capsulates. - (v) The next version of the SNA should advocate the volume change of NDP as the preferred measure of economic growth, acknowledging that moving from gross to net product estimations will require a transition period and communication with users.